luiscabrera77/team-profile-generator/README.md

 **Please keep it ES6, use classes and comment your code.**

 ## Tests
-Use command "npm run test" from terminal.
+Install JEST, and use command "npm run test" from terminal.

 ## Acceptance Criteria
 - GIVEN a command-line application that accepts user input